DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Theoretical Details

 The first condition, $n_t(\mathbf{c}_t) < \tau \sqrt{\log T}$, is the direct implementation of the theoretical exploration principle derived above.
-It addresses \textit{epistemic uncertainty} ( uncertainty reducible by exploration) by triggering System 2 in regions of $\mathcal{C}$ that are under explored relative to the time horizon.
+It addresses \textit{epistemic uncertainty} ( uncertainty reducible by exploration) by triggering System 2 in regions of $\mathcal{C}$ that are under-explored relative to the time horizon.

-The second condition, $p_t^{S1} < \kappa$, is a critical \textit{empirical safeguard} that addresses limitations of the theoretical model: \begin{itemize} \item \textbf{Partial Observability:} The true state of the user may not be fully captured by the belief state $\mathbf{s}_t$, leading to \textit{aleatoric uncertainty}. \item \textbf{Model Imperfection:} System 1, as a parameterized policy, may have inherent limitations and blind spots not captured by the visitation count. \item \textbf{Assumption Violation:} The Lipschitz smoothness assumption may locally break down. \end{itemize} A low confidence score $p_t^{S1}$ is a proxy for these forms of uncertainty.
-This condition ensures robustness by invoking the powerful, knowledge rich System 2 when System 1 is uncertain, preventing catastrophic failures.
+The second condition, $p_t^{S1} < \kappa$, is a critical \textit{empirical safeguard} that addresses limitations of the theoretical model: \begin{itemize} \item \textbf{Partial Observability:} The true state of the user may not be fully captured by the belief state $\mathbf{s}_t$, leading to \textit{aleatoric uncertainty}. \item \textbf{Model Imperfection:} S1, as a parameterized policy, may have inherent limitations and blind spots not captured by the visitation count. \item \textbf{Assumption Violation:} The Lipschitz smoothness assumption may locally break down. \end{itemize} A low confidence score $p_t^{S1}$ is a proxy for these forms of uncertainty.
+This condition ensures robustness by invoking the powerful, knowledge rich S2 when S1 is uncertain, preventing catastrophic failures.
 The disjunctive ($\lor$) combination ensures System 2 is activated for \textit{either} theoretical exploration \textit{or} empirical robustness, making the overall system more adaptive and reliable than either condition alone, as evidenced by the ablation study (Table~\ref{tab:ablation}).